wwerst/Caltech_EE129/Ros_Tutorial.md

 See http://wiki.ros.org/ROSberryPi/Installing%20ROS%20Melodic%20on%20the%20Raspberry%20Pi#Maintaining_a_Source_Checkout

 This will add packages to the system install in `/opt/ros/melodic`.
-We will also now discuss an alternate way as well.
+It also takes care of fetching the dependencies for the package you wish to install.
+It does this by creating a new rosinstall file for the package you wish to install and its dependencies, then merging those dependencies with the current install.